Average boat insurance cost

 States included: Alabama, Alaska, California, Connecticut, Florida, Hawaii, Louisiana, Maryland, Massachusetts, Mississippi, Nevada, New Jersey, New Mexico, South Carolina, Rhode Island, and Texas.

-Why northern states are typically less expensive than southern states
+Why are northern states typically less expensive than southern states?

 About our data